 However, while we would like to allow writing properties that are as general as allowed by the full source language syntax, some limitations are useful in practice.
 Essentially, we would not like the behaviour of the program to change in a fundamental way depending on whether the run-time tests are being performed or not.
 While we can tolerate a degradation in execution speed, turning on run-time checking should not introduce non-termination in a program which terminates without run-time checking.
 To this end, we require that the user ensure that the execution of properties terminate for any possible initial state.
-Also, checking a property should not change the answers computed by the program or produce unexpected side-effects.
-Regarding computed answers, in principle properties are not allowed to further instantiate their arguments or add new constraints.
-11 Regarding side-effects, we require that the code defining the property does not perform input/output, add/delete clauses, etc. which may interfere with the program behaviour.
-It is the user's responsability to only use predicates meeting these conditions as properties for run-time checking.
-The user is required to identify in a special way the predicates which he or she has determined to be legal properties.
-This is done by means of a declaration of the form ":- prop predicate/arity."12
+Also, checking a property should not change the answers computed by the program or produce new side-effects: we will require that the definition of the property does not further instantiate its input arguments and does not perform input/output, add/delete clauses, etc. The responsibility of determining that properties meet these conditions is given to the user, whom we require to identify in a special way the predicates which he or she have determined to be legal properties.
+This is done by means of a declaration of the form ":- prop predicate/arity."
+10